Townsville Water Updates

 The ongoing effects of blue-green algae

-The emergence of algae in natural and man-made water bodies, as well as inside treatment plants, is becoming a global concern.
+The emergence of blue-green algae in natural and man-made water bodies is becoming a global concern.
 Townsville’s extensive waterways are no exception.

 Blue-green algae thrive in warm water temperatures and stagnant or slow-moving water bodies – conditions native to North Queensland.
 It is expected that in Townsville, the frequency and duration of blue-green algal blooms will continue, or increase, in the future.

 Council works closely with highly regarded water quality experts on an ongoing basis.
 As we have had a relatively warm winter and as we approach summer and the temperature increases, there is a potential for algal blooms to again develop in the dam.

 - Blue-green algae factsheet (PDF, 1.4 MB)

 We manage blue-green algae blooms in accordance with the Australian Drinking Water Guidelines to mitigate potential risks to the community.

 The ongoing water quality strategy